 The following general guidance regarding the scope for refunds you might expect from cancelling specified components is indicative only as different suppliers have their own terms and conditions

-We do not routinely refund client cancellations after the 6 week stage as by now we will have made a significant financial commitment ourselves which we won’t be able to recover outside of specific arrangements where supplier cancellation refund policies apply.
-We will also have closed the window for us to resell a clients reserved spot.
+We do not routinely refund client cancellations after the 10 week stage as by now we will have made a significant financial commitment ourselves which we won’t be able to recover outside of specific arrangements where supplier cancellation refund policies apply.

 There are areas where we might consider refunds in line with statutory obligations or where we feel morally obligated to do so